Michigan Drunk Charges

 Some people in Michigan, even those with no prior criminal record, end up in a jail cell or enter a courtroom for the first time because they are charged with being drunk or drugged while driving.
 It is usually a very stressful and scary time when the police pull you over.
 It is important to be aware of the laws in Michigan regarding alcohol and drugs in your system while driving a vehicle.

-Kronzek & Cronkright attorneys have decades of experience successfully defending clients against drunk driving charges.
-If you have been charged with drunk or drugged driving, impaired driving, being “super drunk” or any DUI related charge, we can help you.
-Contact us immediately.
-The sooner you get aggressive representation, the sooner we can start work on building a strong, unique defense for you.
+The Kronzek Firm’s attorneys have decades of experience successfully defending clients against drunk driving charges and drugged driving charges.
+If you have been charged with drunk or drugged driving, impaired driving, being “super drunk”, or any DUI related charge, we can help you.
+Contact us immediately by calling 866-7NoJail.
+The sooner you get experienced representation, the sooner we can start work on building a strong, unique defense for you.

 Operating While Intoxicated